James Lafferty: Personal life

 Lafferty currently resides in Los Angeles, California.
-He dated his One Tree Hill co-star Sophia Bush from 2008 to 2009.
-He dated Bono's daughter, actress Eve Hewson, from 2010 to 2015.
-He then began dating Australian actress Alexandra Park in 2015 after meeting on the set of The Royals, when Lafferty directed several episodes.
+For four years until 2015, he was in a relationship with Irish actress Eve Hewson.
+He began dating Australian actress Alexandra Park in 2015 after meeting on the set of The Royals, when Lafferty directed several episodes.
 The couple became engaged on September 7, 2020.
-They got married on May 23, 2022 in Hawaii.
+They got married on May 23, 2022, in Hawaii.